matthew-a-chan/matthew-a-chan.github.io/README.md

-## This site is currently down for redesign.
-Please check back later to see the new changes!
+## This site is down for remodeling at the moment.